 Castelli Tapparelli d'Azeglio di Lagnasco

 We're in tiny Lagnasco, an agricultural comune of fewer than 1,500 inhabitants bordered between Saluzzo and Savigliano, and this is the parish church of Santa Maria delle Grazie, built in 1713.
-Our destination is just round the back and to the right.
+Our destination is just round the back of that and to the right.

 Through the rain to the Castelli Tapparelli d'Azeglio, in the plural because it's actually a complex of three castles contributed over time and evidently sometimes occupied by separate families.